baccuslab/LNKS-nnet/README.md

 LNKS (for loading cell data): https://github.com/baccuslab/LNKS.git

 Some of the models may involve the use of layers not found in Keras (noted at the top of the file).
-When this is the case, simply install these layers from here: https://github.com/anayebi/keras-extra.git.
+If this is the case, simply install these layers from here: https://github.com/anayebi/keras-extra.git.